bluedesign/speech-recognition-feat-siri/README.md

 #####on Success(returnMessage) :

-There are three ways to obtain the result of speech recognition (2 and 3 are new functions).
+There are three ways to obtain the result of speech recognition.

 1. Your application calls the plug-in method twice at the timing of start and end of speech recognition.